Dorobo peoples

 Dorobo (or Ndorobo, Wadorobo, dorobo, Torobo) is a derogatory umbrella term for several unrelated hunter-gatherer groups of Kenya and Tanzania.
 They comprised client groups to the Maasai and did not practice cattle pastoralism.

+Kikuyu tradition says that intermarriage with the Gumba produced the Ndorobo people, who were of a stature in between the Gumba and Kikuyu.

 Etymology

 The term 'Dorobo' derives from the Maa expression il-tóróbò (singular ol-torróbònì) 'hunters; the ones without cattle'.
 Living from hunting wild animals implies being primitive, and being without cattle implies being very poor in the pastoralist Maa culture.

 Classifications

 In the past it has been assumed that all Dorobo were of Southern Nilotic origin; accordingly, the term Dorobo was thought to denote several closely related ethnic groups.

 Groups that have been referred to as Dorobo include: